 - Punitive damages, should the guilty be found to have acted in a malevolent manner

-In the state of Texas, you have two years from the date of the incident that caused the amputation to file a claim against the responsible parties, and varies in other states.
+In the state of Texas, you have two years from the date of the incident that caused the amputation to file a claim against the responsible parties.
 An insurance company or employer who is seeking a quick settlement after your amputation may contact you or your family directly.
 They will most likely offer you less than the fair amount of compensation you are entitled to.
-Do not speak with an insurance adjuster or employer representative of the potentially liable parties without the proper representation.
+Do not speak with an insurance adjuster or employer representative of the potentially liable parties without the proper representation of a Houston personal injury lawyer.
 Anything you tell them may be used in a court of law to get you to settle for much less than you deserve.
-Make sure you speak with an experienced personal injury lawyer first.
+Call our law firm today to speak with an experienced Houston amputation attorney.